Sabon Gari, Nigeria: Population

 Sabon Gari local Government area is densely populated with estimation of 204,562 population.
 The towns hosted different members of diverse ethnic affiliations.
-The major language used is Hausa language while Islam and Christianity are the religions practiced among people in the area.
+The major language in the area is Hausa language while Islam and Christianity are the religions practiced among people in the area.

 Geography

 The average temperature is 32 °C, with two major seasons which are dry and rainy season.

+Local Government Wards

+There are 11 wards in Sabon Gari local Government area of Kaduna state which are: